browserengineering/book/book/embeds.md

-Because image decoding can be so expensive, Skia also has several algorithms available for decoding, some of which are faster but result in a worse-looking image.[^lossy] For example, there's fast, simple, "nearest neighbor" algorithm and the slower but higher-quality "bilinear" or even "[Lanczos][lanczos]" algorithms.[^resizing]
+Because image decoding can be so expensive, Skia also has several algorithms available for decoding, some of which are faster but result in a worse-looking image.[^lossy] For example, there's the fast, simple "nearest neighbor" algorithm and the slower but higher-quality "bilinear" or even "[Lanczos][lanczos]" algorithms.[^resizing]

 [^lossy]: Image formats like JPEG are also [*lossy*][lossy], meaning that